 From time to time, at the discretion of the Compensation, Corporate Governance and Nominating Committee, the Company intends to grant stock options to the named executive officers and other employees to create a clear and strong alignment between compensation and shareholder return and to enable the named executive officers and other employees to develop and maintain a stock ownership position in the company that will vest over time and act as an incentive for the employee to remain with the Company.
-Stock options may be granted pursuant to [PLAN].
-See "Executive Compensation - Equity-Based Compensation" for a description of equity-based compensation granted under plans that were active prior to the BDC Election.
+Stock options currently may be granted pursuant to the 2010 Plan.
+See "Executive Compensation - Equity-Based Compensation" for a description of equity-based compensation granted under plans that were active prior to the BDC Election, and Proposal IV for a description of the proposed new equity incentive plan, which, if approved by the shareholders, will become effective subsequent to the BDC Election.